Aniket121397/Portfolio-Projects/AirBnb Global Performance Dashboard - Power BI/README.md

 ## 📌 Overview

-This project explores Airbnb's global footprint using two raw CSV datasets — **Listings** and **Reviews** — cleaned and transformed in Power Query, modeled with custom DAX measures, and visualized across a 3-page interactive Power BI report.
+This project explores Airbnb's global footprint using two raw CSV datasets — **Listings** and **Reviews** — transformed in Power Query, modeled with custom DAX measures, and visualized across a 3-page interactive Power BI report.

 The goal was to answer key business questions:
 - How has Airbnb's listing growth evolved over time, and how did COVID-19 impact it?